psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 European Union / European Free Trade Association residents can enter in Austria without requiring a visa and can remain in the country visa-free, apart from those arriving from Croatia which still faces restrictions on long stays.
 However, anyone from the EU/EFTA staying for longer than four months will need to register locally in Magistrate office.

-Those from outside the EU/EFTA moving to Austria will need to apply for a respective residence permit to stay in the country.
-For more information regarding Immigration rule & registration &nbsp;requirement i recommend to ask best law firm in Vienna, http://www.oberhammer.co.at/en.
+Those from outside the EU/EFTA moving to Austria will need to apply for a respective work permit or residence permit to stay in the country.
+For more information regarding Immigration rule & registration &nbsp;requirement I recommend to ask best law firm in Vienna, http://www.oberhammer.co.at/en.

 #### 2. Where to live and how to find best accommodation